The Taking of Deborah Logan: Production

-The filming took place in Charlotte Region, North Carolina and Creative Network Studios.
+The filming took place in the Charlotte metropolitan area, North Carolina and Creative Network Studios.
 Additional stunt doubles were used in place of Mia, Deborah and others.
 Vincent Guastini did the special effects.
 He said that he was impressed with the script and wanted to work with the filmmakers.
-He described his relationship with Robitel as "truly a collaborative effort".
+He described his relationship with Robitel as "truly a collaborative effort."
 He agreed with Robitel's choice to limit the amount of footage seen of the transformation, as he felt this "added more believability and truth".

 Release

 The Taking of Deborah Logan released via electronic sell-through on October 21, 2014 and was followed by releases on video on demand and DVD on November 4, 2014.

 Reception

-The film holds an 91% approval rating on Rotten Tomatoes, based on reviews from 11 critics, and the average score is 6.40/10.
+The film holds a 92% approval rating on Rotten Tomatoes, based on reviews from 12 critics, and the average score is 6.6/10.

 Ain't it Cool News called it "found footage done right... one of the most effective entries in the popular subgenre" while The Wrap named it a "Netflix Horror Gem", calling the film "one of the freshest entries in American possession horror".
 Nerdist and Dread Central both wrote mostly positive reviews for the film, with Dread Central commenting that while the film would not appeal to everyone, "if you're looking for a spooky little film that's free of pretension and sometimes logic and are into getting some quick shivers, you really cannot go wrong".
 In contrast, Bloody Disgusting panned the film, stating that it was unduly derivative of other similarly themed works to be truly effective and that other than a specific scene near the end, "the film brings nothing new to the table".